Paradox of prosperity

-General Terms
+General terms

-"Paradox of Prosperity" was applied as a term of analysis in the recent New York Times, Wall Street Journal bestseller Rescue America: Our best America is only one generation away (published October 2011), which Professor Morris co-authored with Chris Salamone.
-There the inter-generational breakdown is given a fuller exposition.
-Morris, who has been a careful reader of Thorstein Veblen, particularly Veblen's masterpiece The Theory of the Leisure Class, says his own advancement of this inter-generational thesis was influenced by Veblen.
+"Paradox of Prosperity" was applied as a term of analysis in the 2011 New York Times and Wall Street Journal bestseller Rescue America: Our best America is only one generation away, which Professor Morris co-authored with Chris Salamone.
+There, the inter-generational breakdown is given a fuller exposition.
+Morris, who has been a careful reader of Thorstein Veblen, particularly Veblen's book The Theory of the Leisure Class, says his own advancement of this inter-generational thesis was influenced by Veblen.
 "I think", said Morris, "Veblen gave some insight as to what is produced in the generation which follows one such as Tom Brokaw described.
 The Greatest Generations - if by that we mean a generation characterised by prudence and sacrifice - nearly always produces a generation which can be characterised as a leisure class.
 They consume without manufacturing.
 They project feelings over principles.
 In general terms, they lack a spirit of sacrifice because they abhor the notion of "Objective Values" and so lack the will to re-create or advance the social ethos created by their parent's generation."